AyanThara/DSA-2026/Progress.md

 ## 📅 Day 1
 ### Topics Covered
 - Flowcharts
-1 Triangle or not x
+1 Triangle or not
-2 Sum of numbers
+2 Sum of number
 3 Sum of numbers till n
 4 Factorial of number
 5 Prime numbers